Skip to main content

 Customer Service and Account Management

-HelloFresh: HelloFresh offers 24/7 live chat and email support, plus a solid self-service portal where you can skip, pause, or cancel without calling anyone.
-Phone support is available in the U.S. Response times on chat are typically under 5 minutes.
-Refund and replacement requests are handled quickly, usually a credit to your next box.
+HelloFresh: HelloFresh offers 24/7 live chat and email support, plus a self-service portal to skip, pause, or cancel, broader than Blue Apron's weekday-weighted hours.
+Phone support is available in the U.S., which Blue Apron has largely phased out.
+Chat responses are typically under 5 minutes, and refunds usually post as a credit to your next box.
+Pick HelloFresh over Blue Apron on support if round-the-clock chat and live U.S. phone help matter to you.

-Blue Apron: Blue Apron offers live chat and email support on weekdays, with more limited weekend availability.
-Phone support has been phased out for most U.S. accounts.
-The self-service portal handles skips and pauses, though the cancel flow requires navigating several confirmation screens.
-Refund processing is reliable; credits typically appear within 48 hours.
+Blue Apron: Blue Apron offers live chat and email support on weekdays, with limited weekend availability, narrower than HelloFresh's 24/7 chat.
+Phone support has been phased out for most U.S. accounts, where HelloFresh still staffs phone lines.
+The portal handles skips and pauses, though canceling takes several confirmation screens versus HelloFresh's quicker exit.
+Refunds are reliable, with credits typically appearing within 48 hours.
+Pick Blue Apron over HelloFresh on support only if weekday chat is enough for you.

 Customer service edge: HelloFresh.
 Best in class, 24/7 chat, fast refunds, easy self-service.
 One of the most consumer-friendly cancel flows in the industry.